ShaunCraft4/Drowsiness-Detector/README.md

 Then you can either open the "Drowsiness Detector.py" file in your python interpreter or just copy the code to your python interpreter to run it!

 Please note that you might need to install a few modules for the code to work.
-For this purpose please use the pip install command.
+For this purpose please use the pip install command in the python console.